Learn Java Easy. Chapter 8 Exercises

 int[][] cells = new int[5][5];

-// Fill the matrix with 0
+// Fill the array with 0

 for (int i = 0; i < cells.length; i++) {